CosmoLike/cocoa/README.md

 to clone the repository.

-(**Warning**) We have a limited monthly quota in bandwidth for [Git LFS](https://git-lfs.github.com) files, and therefore we ask users to use good judgment in the number of times they clone repositories with large files (each clone of Cocoa's main repository will download around 3GB from Git LFS).
+(**Warning**) We have a limited monthly quota in bandwidth for [Git LFS](https://git-lfs.github.com) files, and therefore we ask users to use good judgment in the number of times they clone Cocoa's main repository.

 Cocoa is made aware of the chosen installation method of required packages via special environment keys located on the [set_installation_options](https://github.com/CosmoLike/cocoa/blob/main/Cocoa/set_installation_options) script, as shown below